-The City will use the above evidence models as appropriate depending on the nature of the project and the time elapsed since the project was completed.
-Once the detailed uses of funds have been developed, the City will include in future of these Performance Reports these relevant evidence-based measures.
-Future such reporting therefore will include key performance indicators (KPIs) for each project, or groups of projects with substantially similar goals or the same outcome measures.
-Additionally, future Performance Reports will include mandatory performance indicators for the major policy areas targeted by the City's SLFRF allocation (such as those listed in the U.S. Treasury's Compliance and Reporting Guidance at page 39), to the extent such mandatory indicators are applicable.
+The City identified the specific program data that would need to be collected, how it would need to be analyzed, and what can be learned from it to inform future decision-making.
+To ensure the most productive outcomes, specific evaluation mechanisms are unique to each project and are baked into each program design.
+The City used the evidence models as appropriate depending on the nature of the project and the time elapsed since the project was completed.
+Once the detailed uses of funds have been developed, the City will include in future Performance Reports these relevant evidence-based measures.
+Future such reporting therefore will include key performance indicators (KPIs) for each project.
+Future Performance Reports will include mandatory performance indicators for the major policy areas targeted by the City's SLFRF allocation (such as those listed in the U.S. Treasury's Compliance and Reporting Guidance at page 39), to the extent such mandatory indicators are applicable.